 This past week I attended the annual J.P.
 Morgan Healthcare Conference, and the multitude of satellite events surrounding it, which attracts about 40,000 people from across the industry.
 It is where the business of health occurs, where money (Wall Street, PEs, VCs) looks to make a deal with just about any business in healthcare (life sciences, medtech, hospital systems, payers, start-ups, etc).

 It’s a fascinating event to attend and arguably one of the best for getting a broad read on the entire healthcare sector and its future trajectory.
-Following are a few takeaways:
+Following are 8 significant takeaways:

 Loud noises, but steady hand at the tiller.
 A lot of political “fire and fury” came out of Washington in 2017 regarding the Affordable Care Act, but despite several attempts ACA repeal did not occur.
 Political noise may continue to spout from Pennsylvania Avenue – but over at HHS, new leadership will quickly get down to business, proceeding with value-based care initiatives.
 The latest example: CMS’s reinstatement of rules for voluntary bundles as an APM under MACRA.